h-main81423/main_h_fuller_s_teamproject/README.md

 # main_h_fuller_s_teamproject
 This assignment is to create a webpage about the team members working on said assignment.
-The webpage will consist of an image for each member along with a paragraph or two regarding their hobbies, hometown, and other biographic information.
+The webpage will consist of an image for each member along with a few paragraphs regarding their hobbies, hometown, and other biographic information they wish to include.
+Each member can also include social media links if they would like.
+This project was essentially a way for the team members to figure out how to use git.hub and the way things on the site work such as branches and pull requests.